 Navigating through benefits information often leaves servicemembers with more questions than answers, which is why MOAA has created a publication to guide service members like you.

 MOAA national has compiled a guide of best practices for its chapters.
 This guide provides detailed information and suggestions regarding the formation, organization, and management of MOAA state councils and local chapters.

 Maintaining an estate plan should be a priority for everyone, and this publication will guide your development.

 The importance of readiness for military families should not be overlooked, which is why MOAA has created a publication to help your family organize vital military, benefits, financial, and family information.

-The military lifestyle brings with it the promise of travel, adventure and new experiences.
+The military includes travel, adventure and new experiences.
 On the flip side, it also guarantees a transient lifestyle and challenges to maintaining a career.
 This publication will be a helpful resource to you in your pursuit of a career.

-Former Spouse Benefits guides you through the Former Spouses’ Protection Act, disposable retired pay, payments, eligibility, application, court orders, tax reporting, TRICARE, the Survivor Benefit Plan, other benefits and entitlements for former spouses, and more.
+Former Spouse Benefits guides you through the Former Spouses’ Protection Act, payments, eligibility, and other benefits and entitlements for former spouses.